 Another depicts hospital staff at Mandaluyong attending to a patient who has just completed a session of ECT.

-Progress was sometimes reiterated by documenting the conditions preceding such changes.
+That progress was surely being made was often underlined by documenting the conditions preceding such changes.
 In an article entitled ‘Brighter Prospects,’ the Colombian psychiatrist Carlos León displayed the following patient, noting that despite his apparent cheerfulness ‘his recovery and rehabilitation were all too likely to be retarded by such primitive conditions.’

 Alongside another image of a withdrawn patient, León wrote favorably of the potential new pharmacological treatments of the era: ‘Today, a distracted and bewildered individual; tomorrow, perhaps, another useful citizen.’
-Contrasting images of unoccupied and restrained patients in dull, concrete institutions with images of white-jacketed doctors and engaged patients emphasized that development and the provision of the scientific tools of psychiatry were part and parcel of the modernization process.
+Contrasting images of unoccupied and restrained patients in dull, concrete institutions against images of white-jacketed doctors and engaged patients emphasized that development and the provision of the scientific tools of psychiatry were part and parcel of the same convergent processes of modernization.

 While such a contrast creates an attractive teleological narrative, historical developments have not been so simple.
-Globally, deinstitutionalization has been neither a uniform nor a linear process.
-In developed countries it has had a range of consequences including escalating prison numbers (most dramatically in the United States) and a collapse in the number of hospital beds provided for psychiatric patients.
-Meanwhile, the number of psychiatrists available in lower-income countries remains grossly inadequate, and mental health is often low on the ladder of public health priorities.
+Globally, trajectories of deinstitutionalization have been neither uniform nor linear.
+In developed countries deinstitutionalization has had a range of consequences including escalating prison numbers (most dramatically in the United States) and a collapse in the number of hospital beds provided for psychiatric patients.
+Meanwhile, the number of psychiatrists available in lower-income countries remains tragically inadequate, and mental health is often low on the ladder of public health priorities.
 Increasingly, new stop-gap measures such as the training of lay counselors is resorted to “where there is no psychiatrist,” to quote the title of one contribution to this emerging form of intervention.

-Far from following the script of socioeconomic development accompanied by psychiatric enlightenment that is suggested by these photos, the trajectory of mental health institutions globally has been overwhelmingly uneven.
+Far from following a convergent script of socioeconomic development accompanied by psychiatric enlightenment that is suggested by these photos, the global expansion of mental health institutions has been an overwhelmingly uneven process.
 In some lower-income countries, confinement and restraint continue as practices sometimes used for dealing with severely psychotic patients.
 This is also the case in some wealthier nations, Indonesia being one prominent example.
 Like narratives of “epidemiological transition” in global health more broadly, the international expansion of psychiatry’s institutions, practices, and personnel over the past seventy years has taken diverse routes with often unpredictable outcomes.
 None of this, of course, is to cast aspersion on all the work undertaken by the WHO and collaborating institutions and physicians.
 But revisiting photos from this era provides a vivid reminder of the failure to bring into being a world that was not too long ago believed to be in utero.

 – Photos reproduced with permission from the World Health Organization.
 Some photos have been edited to ensure anonymity.